logo

 You should use your own geolocation service (e.g. MaxMind, IP2Location, or a cloud provider’s API) to extract country and region information before hashing.

-4. Example Combined Implementation
+4. Example Architecture

 javascript

-(async () => { const ip = await fetch('/api/get-user-ip').then(r => r.text()); const normalized = normalizeIPv6(ip); const hashed = hashIP(normalized); const geo = await fetch('/api/geo-lookup?ip=' + ip).then(r => r.json()); window.dataLayer = window.dataLayer || []; window.dataLayer.push({ event: 'user_context', ip_hash: hashed, country: geo.country, region: geo.region, city: geo.city, }); })();
+(async () => { const context = await fetch('/api/user-context').then(r => r.json()); window.dataLayer = window.dataLayer || []; window.dataLayer.push({ event: 'user_context', ip_hash: context.hashed_ip, country: context.geo_country, region: context.geo_region, city: context.geo_city, }); })();

 5. Summary Checklist